Erianafranky/memory-game/README.md

 - If the cards do not match, the cards will be closed
 - Match cards and use less moves and time to get a higher star rating.

+## Dependencies
+This project is built using Javascript, HTML and CSS styling.
+Its dependencies include:

+- Font awesome
+- Google fonts